 Scramble across ledges scarred for eons by wind and wave, and examine tide pools teeming with marine life.

 Accessed through Halibut Point State Park, at Halibut Point Reservation, bird watchers get an eyeful from this low coastal shelf overlooking dramatic surf, where storms wallop the craggy shore, and tidal pools harbor snails, hermit crabs, and sea stars.
 The state park adjacent to the reservation surrounds the former Babson Farm Quarry, where granite was quarried at the turn of the 20th century and used to build thousands of streets, bridges, tunnels, monuments, warehouses, and buildings.

-Today, the quarry is filled by natural underground springs.
+Today, the quarry is filled with ground water.
 Tidal pools harbor snails, hermit crabs, and sea stars.
 Weather-beaten bluffs make up a low rocky coastal shelf covered in bayberry, greenbriar, and shadbush, and during storms, waves crash over the rocky shore.

 Follow two and a half miles of trails and get a glimpse of the reservation’s natural wonders.
 Elsewhere, the adjacent state park operates a small visitor center and museum that tells the story of Cape Ann’s historic granite industry.